Hirlam/SystemWW/README.md

      - Ryad have some fixes for GRIB encoding with ECCODES and FullPos - __Olda__
      - ECMWF HPC and MARS retrievals are very slow
      - Fix the issue 'harmonie AN runs that would use/dev/shm to create ODB related files and directories' ([link]
   - Workflow in GitHub (pull requests, user forks, ...)
+     - github action to submit jobs from github to HPCs - __Roel__
   - Documentation
 - CY46:
   - Status